Skip to main content

 Minimal implementation example

-Here is a simple dapp to store and remove vectors:
+Here is a simple dapp to store and remove vectors in the defined collection my_vector_collection:

 import lib.vector_db.*;